 Yes, it’s possible to make the tempeh meatballs without walnuts, or another tree nut.
 If you have a tree nut allergy, you can try substituting 2/3 cups of rolled oats or breadcrumbs in place of the walnuts.

-The meatballs are an easy make-ahead option for meal prep or weekend batch cooking.
-You can store them in an airtight container in the fridge for up to five days.
 In fact, I tend to enjoy them even more after a day or two in the fridge.
 They become a little less crispy, but they also firm up and have a more toothsome texture.

 You can!
 The tempeh meatballs freeze and defrost really well.
 Freeze them in freezer-safe containers (lately I love these silicone bags) for up to six weeks.

-Lately, my test of a recipe isn’t only how good it tastes, but whether or not I’d cook it on a high-stress or busy day.
-I can cook just about anything on a good day, but tough days are another story.
-I cook more consistently when I stop to ask myself, would this recipe feel achievable on a tough day?
+My test of a recipe isn’t only how good it tastes, but whether or not I’d cook it on a high-stress or busy day.

 The more recipes that qualify as a “yes” to that question, the better.
 These tempeh meatballs are one of those.
-Hope you’ll find them easy and tasty, too!

 xo